On the influence of reference sample properties on magnetic force microscopy calibrations: MFM Tip Calibration

 Here, $Q$ and $C$ represent the quality factor and the stiffness of the oscillating cantilever, respectively.
 The lever correction function (LCF) accounts for the finite oscillation amplitude $A$ and the canting angle $\Theta$ of the cantilever.
 Consequently, for a quantitative analysis of a SUT, it is essential to know both the shape and amplitude of the tip stray field distribution, as well as the scalar geometrical and mechanical parameters of the cantilever.
 This information allows for the calculation of the effective magnetic charge density distribution of any sample - and thus its stray field - by deconvolving the measured phase shift signal.
 Therefore, calibrating MFM requires determining $B_z^{\text{tip}}(k)$.
 By exploiting Eq.~\ref{eq:phase_shift_intro}, this can be achieved by measuring the phase shift distribution $\Delta \phi^{\text{ref}}$ of a reference sample with a well-known effective magnetic surface charge density $\sigma_{\text{eff}}^{\text{ref}}$.

 Ideally, deconvolution to obtain $B_z^{\text{tip}}$ from Eq.~\ref{eq:phase_shift_intro} can be described as a division in Fourier space.
 However, due to measurement noise, this deconvolution is ill-posed and necessitates regularization, a method used to impose additional constraints to stabilize the inversion process and reduce noise in the reconstructed image.
 This is conveniently performed using an inverse Wiener filter (see Ref. \onlinecite{Wiener1949}) with a regularization parameter $\alpha_1$ (Eq.~\ref{eq:alpha_1}) as discussed in the relevant IEC standard on quantitative MFM \cite{IEC2021}.
 Typically, $\alpha_1$ is determined by an L-curve criterion \cite{Hu2020}.
 Due to regularization, the reconstructed tip stray field distribution becomes frequency-filtered.
 To distinguish the reconstructed $B_z^{\text{tip}}$ from the actual $B_z^{\text{tip}}$, it is often referred to as the tip transfer function (TTF).

+Another factor influencing the TTF is the choice of the reference sample.
+To date, only stripe domain patterns have been tested and validated as suitable reference samples \cite{Hug1998,Hu2020,Sakar2021}.
+These samples are characterized by distinct domain patterns with specific domain sizes and narrow transitions between domains.

+It is crucial to note that the calibration principle described here is based on the premise that neither the tip nor the reference sample is altered during measurements.
+Notably, the calibration sample must be measured in advance and subsequently re-measured after a SUT measurement to rule out any potential tip damage during the SUT measurement \cite{IEC2021}.
+A calibration is only applicable if these reference sample measurements coincide.